 4pm the last dive boat comes back (unless there is a night dive of course!) now is the time to get the gear away and relax on the deck socializing with new found friends over a cool beer or fresh cut coconut.

 This schedule looks busy with just one boat we running, we regularly have to run more than one.
-To sum up a day in life of the Coconut Tree Divers, Divemaster Internship, there is a lot of laughs, a lot of bubbles, a lot to learn, and a whole load of new found friends to share the fun with at the end of every day.
+To sum up a day in life of a PADI Pro, we have a lot of laughs, a lot of bubbles, and a whole load of new found friends to share the fun with at the end of every day.